zammad/zammad-admin-documentation/channels/google/filters.rst

 .. note::

-   Filters in Google channels are **just like filters in email channels**, so this article is lifted verbatim from :doc:`here </channels/email/filters>`.
+   Filters in Google channels work in the same way as filters in email channels.
+   This is why the section has been adopted verbatim from :doc:`here </channels/email/filters>`.

 .. include:: /channels/email/filters.rst